1. Overview

 Certain forms of prayer involve a very trusting and very loving offering of one's attention and intention to 'hold a space' for something to manifest without attempting to control or direct it.

-When I feel moved to offer my mind or heart to pray in this manner, I usually feel that I am in a difficult place, not knowing what to do.
-I may not sense ANY right way through, nor even any sense of what way would feel even a little helpful.
+When I feel drawn to offer my mind or heart to pray in this manner, it is often because I feel that I am in a difficult place, not knowing what to do.
+I may not sense any right way through, nor even any sense of what way would feel even a little helpful.

-{I guess I could say that my felt rightness actually invites me to trust that (Something) knows what is right, and leads me to open to that.}
+{I could say that my sense of felt rightness invites me to trust that Something knows what is right, and encourages me to stay open to that without knowing what it is.}

 A common spiritual prayer offered in this way is "Not my will, but Thy Will be done."

-(Let go of trying to control things, and trust the process to bring about healing/something more)
+(Letting go of trying to control things, and trusting the process to bring about

-There are many healing forms, therapies, etc, which are based around this opening in faith for something to come, rather than attempting to direct it.
-They may involve 'not resisting something anymore' - a letting it be, or letting it move in and through us.
-(Allowing its life-forward movement to unfold in ITS way.)
+There are many healing forms and therapies which are based around this opening in faith for something to come, rather than attempting to direct the outcome in a particular manner.
+These may involve 'not resisting something anymore' - a letting something be, or letting something move in and through us.
+(Said another way, these involve allowing its own life-forward movement to unfold in its own way.)

-In this form, our attention may focus primarily upon 'what we are wanting'.
-This wanting, this longing or request, may be offered into an open space (to God in some prayer forms, to the universe in others).
-Our longings are received by this larger spaciousness.
+In this form, our attention may focus primarily upon what we are wanting.
+This wanting, this longing or request, may be offered into an open space (to God in some prayer forms, to the universe in others), and those longings are received by this larger spaciousness.

 Focusing on particular issues, on something that we feel is wanting our attention, is also a form of giving space and attention to what wants to come, and of believing in something not yet fully known.